Integrability and Chaos in Figure Skating: Introduction.

-Figure skating is a beautiful and popular sport combining elegance, athleticism and precision, in a seemingly effortless and artful performance.
-The physics of skating itself, \emph{i.e.}, the description of a blade sliding on ice, has attracted considerable attention, with research focusing on the physics of ice melting under the blade and resulting friction forces \cite{Ro2005,LoSzMa2013,PoLeBe2015}.
-In this paper, we take an alternative approach and treat the skate as an object which slides without friction along the blade's direction, but cannot move normal to the blade or detach from ice.
-This model of the skate's motion, incorporated into the fully three-dimensional motion of a skater, leads to a system with velocity-dependent (non-holonomic) constraints, which is a branch of classical mechanics having a long history \cite{NeFu1972,Bloch2003,Ho2011_pII,deLe2012,BoMaBi2016} and being somewhat notorious for its difficulty.
-Exactly solvable, or integrable, non-holonomic systems are exceedingly rare, with only a handful of examples available \cite{Bloch2003,Ko2002}.
-In this paper, we show the surprising result that in spite of the apparent complexity of the system describing the three-dimensional motion of the skater and complex trajectories on ice, the system is exactly solvable and trajectories are predicable for all times.
-This occurs when the center of mass is exactly balanced in the forward direction with respect to the skate, while being arbitrarily unbalanced in the sideways direction.
+We treat the skate as an object which slides without friction along the blade's direction, but cannot move normal to the blade or detach from ice.
+This model of the skate's motion, incorporated into the fully three-dimensional motion of a skater, leads to an example of a non-holonomic system.
+We show the surprising result that in spite of the apparent high complexity of the system describing the three-dimensional motion of the skater and trajectories on ice, the system is integrable when the center of mass is exactly balanced in the direction along to the skate, while being arbitrarily unbalanced in the sideways direction.
 If the center of mass is moved either forward or backward with respect to the skate, the motion becomes chaotic.
-Our work derives a new rare example of a physically relevant integrable system in that field of mechanics.
-Our work could also be the key to understanding the skills required of an elite figure skater for controlling the forward position of the center of mass irrespective of the movement of arms, legs and the body.
+Integrable non-holonomic systems are exceedingly rare, with only a handful of examples available \cite{BaCu1999,Bloch2003,Ko2002} and thus the integrability in this highly complex system is intriguing and non-intuitive.